List of mammals of Morocco

 This is a list of the mammal species recorded in Morocco.
+There are 118 mammal species in Morocco, of which three are extinct, three are critically endangered, seven are endangered, thirteen are vulnerable, five are near threatened, and one can no longer be found in the wild.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

 Order: Macroscelidea (elephant shrews)

 Often called sengis, the elephant shrews or jumping shrews are native to Africa.
 Their common English name derives from their elongated flexible snout, which is vaguely similar to the trunk of an elephant (to whom they are distantly related) and their resemblance to the true shrews.